Olaminiyi/Project-20/README.md

 **SOLUTION:**

 **Containerization** solves this problem.
 Unlike a `VM`, `Docker` allocates not the whole guest `OS` for your application, but only isolated minimal part of it – this isolated container has all that the application needs and at the same time is lighter, faster, and can be shipped as a Docker image to multiple physical or virtual environments, as long as this environment can run `Docker engine`.
-This approach also solves environment incompatibility issue.
+This approach also solves environment incompatibility issue

 In other words, if an application is shipped as a container it has its own environment that is isolated, and it will always work the same way on any server that has Docker engine.